ilchos/Red-Teaming-Framework/README.md

 >
 > (Are your agent ready for production?
 Let's see: just BOMB your model)

+## 🚀 Getting started

+Follow this [link](https://github.com/ilchos/Red-Teaming-Framework/blob/master/benching/benchmark_outs.ipynb) to access a step-by-step guide on how to check your AI agent.

 ## Framework contents

 ### 📑 Benchark datasets